-When people talk about Multiple Sclerosis they often talk about the difficulties of getting people to believe them or understand them when it comes to describing a certain symptom.
+When people talk about Multiple Sclerosis, they often talk about the difficulties of getting people to believe them or understand them when it comes to describing a certain symptom.
 Is this due to a lack of vocabulary or the fact that people can’t really understand something they have never experienced?
 I would say both; people will always try to compare anything you tell them to their own experiences, which is only natural.
 They may not be doing it on purpose because that’s just how our brains work.
-They key is for them to be able to say “I can try to understand but I don’t fully because I have never gone through it myself but I will take your word for it”.
-The thing is, most people can’t do this; true empathy is not all that easy… Even for myself I have trouble doing this from time to time.
+They key is for them to be able to say, “I can try to understand, but I don’t fully because I have never gone through it myself, but I will take your word for it”.
+The thing is, most people can’t do this; true empathy is not all that easy, even for myself; I have trouble doing this from time to time.

-No matter how bad you may feel your life is there is always someone out there who would actually kill to have what you have.
+No matter how bad you may feel in your life, there is always someone out there who would actually kill to have what you have.
 Because of this, I try really hard to always appreciate what I do have rather than focusing on what I don’t.

-OK, I am getting a bit off track from my point here; the invisibility of a disease.
-Now this does not just apply to MS but many other things such as Rheumatoid Arthritis, Fibromyalgia, Depression, Arnold Chiari Malformation, Spinal Injuries, Dandy-Walker Syndrome, and the list goes on and on.
-Many people may LOOK “normal” but you have no idea what is going on inside their bodies, inside their heads.
-Things like pain, fatigue and cognitive dysfunction are often referred to as “invisible symptoms” in MS because if you were to break a leg, people can see that.
+OK, I am getting a bit off track from my point here: the invisibility of a disease.
+Now, this does not just apply to MS but many other things such as Rheumatoid Arthritis, Fibromyalgia, Depression, Arnold Chiari Malformation, Spinal Injuries, Dandy-Walker Syndrome, and the list goes on and on.
+Many people may LOOK “normal,” but you have no idea what is going on inside their bodies, inside their heads.
+Things like pain, fatigue, and cognitive dysfunction are often referred to as “invisible symptoms” in MS because if you were to break a leg, people can see that.
 If you have a limp or issues breathing?
-People can SEE that and people believe what they see.
-When you’re experiencing some sort of “invisible symptom” people can’t see it and often have a hard time believing in it.
-“Oh you look fine, stop complaining”.
+People can SEE that, and people believe what they see.
+When you’re experiencing some sort of “invisible symptom,” people can’t see it and often have a hard time believing in it.
+“Oh, you look fine, stop complaining”.
 Sadly, this happens most commonly among family and friends.

 Pain?
 I have learned to hide it really well.
-You will never know I am in pain unless I want you to know or it’s so bad that I can no longer hide it.
-At work I may be in so much pain that I want to go home right when my shift is over but if someone asks me if I can take care of something before I leave?
+You will never know I am in pain unless I want you to know, or it’s so bad that I can no longer hide it.
+At work, I may be in so much pain that I want to go home right when my shift is over, but if someone asks me if I can take care of something before I leave?
 I am going to say yes because I don’t want people to think I am just making up excuses to get out of there because they can’t see if I am really in pain or just making it up.
-I don’t want anyone to ever think I am using my MS as an excuse…
+I don’t want anyone to ever think I am using my MS as an excuse.

-I would never wish any of this on anyone else but sometimes I do wish that someone could experience a day in my shoes, even an hour, just so they could understand.
+I would never wish any of this on anyone else, but sometimes, I do wish that someone could experience a day in my shoes, even an hour, just so they could understand.

-All I can say to the loved ones of those suffering through any number of disease or injuries that cause invisible symptoms is that you may not really understand it but you have to take their word for it, try to really understand what they are trying to tell you, no matter how crazy it may sound to you, or else it will cause much resentment in your relationship with that person.
+All I can say to the loved ones of those suffering through any number of disease or injuries that cause invisible symptoms is that you may not really understand it, but you have to take their word for it, try to really understand what they are trying to tell you, no matter how crazy it may sound to you, or else it will cause much resentment in your relationship with that person.
 I have seen (and personally experienced) many friendships/relationships end because of a lack of understanding (or willing to try to understand).
 This is a huge issue and one that is unbelievably frustrating, even to myself because despite my decent vocabulary I can never seem to really translate how I feel into words.
 But seeing someone really try to understand?
 That makes me feel good.